RelevanceAI/ai-transform/README.md

 The advantage this has over `StableEngine` with `chunksize=None` is that the pulling and pushing documents is done in batch, but the operation is done in bulk.
 With `StableEngine`, this would have involved extremely large API calls with larger datasets.

+### How to release

+To cut a release, go to "Releases" and create a new version from `main` branch.